 You’ve probably seen the term quite a bit recently: rebranding.
-This idea probably makes you excited and nervous all at the same time.
+This idea likely makes you excited and nervous all at the same time.

 After rebranding business after business, and even rebranding the agency recently ourselves, we’ve come up with the following reasons that you should highly consider a new brand design.